LPD-EPFL-ML/X-MAP/README.md

+Updated to work with the newer dataset.
+The input format for this used to be a tab-seperated text file, the dataset is now distributed in a different format

 # X-MAP: Heterogeneous Recommendation at Large-Scale

 X-MAP is a large-scale heterogeneous recommender which is built on top of Apache Spark and implemented in Python.